1989 California medfly attack

-In 1989, a sudden invasion of Mediterranean fruit flies (Ceratitis capitata, "medflies") appeared in California and began devastating crops.
+In 1989, a sudden invasion of Mediterranean fruit flies (Ceratitis capitata, "medflies") appeared in the US state of California and began devastating crops.
 Scientists were puzzled and said that the sudden appearance of the insects "defies logic", and some speculated "biological terrorists" were responsible.
 Analysis suggested that an outside hand played a role in the dense infestation.

 A person or group calling itself "The Breeders" took responsibility for the bioterrorist attack, as financial retaliation for the environmental damage caused by the state's Malathion aerial spraying; the group's members were never identified.
 Subsequently, three months after "The Breeders" announced the medfly release, the state ended its decade-long Malathion program and sought alternate ways to handle destructive insects.